dilshankarunarathne/spring-boot-notes/README.md

 #### Spring IoC

 * The Bean Factory is the IoC Container.
 We usually do not interact with the Bean Factory directly.
-But, if we ever find ourself in a situation where we have to
+But, if we ever find ourself in a situation where we have to impact the behaviour of the Bean Factory, we can utilize various hooks in the Spring Bean